The Manitowoc Company: Food service

 Manitowoc Foodservice was a sub-division of the Manitowoc Company, producing ice machines and refrigeration equipment for businesses.

 The company acquired SerVend International, a manufacturer of ice and beverage systems equipment for the foodservice industry, in October 1997.

 In 2008, the company acquired Enodis PLC, a UK-based supplier of restaurant equipment, including fryers, ovens, and ice machines.
 Manitowoc Foodservice was required to sell off the ice division of Enodis, including the Ice-O-Matic, Scotsman, Simag, and Barline brands, to address antitrust concerns.
 The division was sold to American private equity firm Warburg Pincus in 2009.
 Warburg Pincus later sold the ice division to the Italian Ali Group.

 On March 4, 2016, The Manitowoc Company completed a one for one common share split and created Manitowoc Foodservice.
 As of March 7, 2016 the newly created company began standard stock offerings on the NYSE under the symbol "MFS" Manitowoc Foodservice rebranded itself as Welbilt, Inc. and traded under the symbol "WBT".

 The newly formed company was under the leadership of former Manitowoc Company executive Hubertus M. Muehlhaeuser, who had eight direct reports.
 They were supported by a seven-member board of directors which included Mr. Muehlhaeuser.

 Manitowoc Foodservice consisted of 23 global brands that include 12 holding either #1 or #2 position in their respected global markets.

-In 2022 Welbilt was acquired by the Italian Ali Group.
+In 2022 Welbilt was acquired by the Italian Group.
 As part of the acquisition, Manitowoc Ice was sold off to British-American firm Pentair to address antitrust concerns.

 Marine

 Manitowoc Marine was a subdivision of the Manitowoc Company, which builds and repairs commercial and military ships at yards in Marinette, Wisconsin; Sturgeon Bay, Wisconsin; and Cleveland, Ohio.
 The Marinette shipyard, Marinette Marine, built the first Freedom class littoral combat ship for the United States Navy, and the United States Coast Guard Cutter Mackinaw.
-In August 2008, Manitowoc Marine Division repaired the SS Badger The Manitowoc Company announced in August 2008 a proposal to sell the marine division to Italian shipbuilder Fincantieri.
+In August 2008, Manitowoc Marine Division repaired the SS Badger.
+The Manitowoc Company announced in August 2008 a proposal to sell the marine division to Italian shipbuilder Fincantieri.
 The sale closed on December 31, 2008.